 Building a historical, genre-based corpus

 For demonstration purposes, I have built a fairly small corpus comprised of national news articles from Google News’ RSS feed.
-The corpus was built using my
+The corpus (as TIF) was built using my

 The table below summarizes the composition of our corpus in terms of genre.
-So, in a little over two weeks, we have assembled a ~2.8K text corpus comprised of ~1.8 million words.
+So, in roughly a month, we have assembled a ~6.9K text corpus comprised of ~4.3 million words.
 And fairly balanced as well from a genre perspective.